gnoswap-labs/gnoswap/README.md

 ### Create accounts for testing

-You can pass this step if you already created the accounts.
+You can pass this step if you already created the accounts with same mnemonic shown below.

 ```
 gnokey add test1 --recover